kibonusp/data-structures-and-algorithms-project/README.md

 # data-structures-and-algorithms-project
 University project regarding data structures and algorithms

 This project is just a simple googlebot.
-We use a csv text with a list of websites as in input to a linked list.
-The parameters are the key of the website, its name, relevance, URL, and keywords related to the site.
-Then, we can manipule this data through 5 commands.
+We use a csv text with a list of websites to start the linked list.
+Respectively, the parameters of a website are: the key of the website, its name, relevance, URL, and keywords related to the site.

-1 - Add a website

-2 - Remove a website

-3 - Add a keyword to a site, passing its key to do the access

-4 - Chance relevance of a site, passing its key to do the access

-5 - Exit the program
+### Reasons to use a linked list:
+Considering the available structures to build our project, we may choose between a static or dinamic list.
+So, as we have to sort the sites according with its primary key, the use of a static list would be inneficient because all list's sites must be shifted everytime an insertion ou remotion occur, what costs lots of operations.

+### Searching for keys:
+Everytime we search for a specific site, we use an input key to find the site.
+So, to make an optimazed search, we use a loop to go through the list, comparing the input key with the sites' keys.
+Then, as the list is sorted, when the loop arrives at a site with key larger than the input key, this means that this input doesn't exists in the list.
+So, the loop breaks and it's returned that there is no site with the input.